MatusOllah/gophengine/README.md

 ## Why?

+I made this for a couple of reasons:

-I wanted to make a easy to use Go (my fav programming language) modding API for Friday Night Funkin' (my fav game).
+* I wanted to make a easy-to-use Go (my fav programming language) modding API for Friday Night Funkin' (my fav game).
 Something like MinecraftForge but for FNF.

-I also wanted to fix everything what's wrong with the vanilla FNF engine and add some more features and improvments.
+* I also wanted to fix everything what's wrong with the vanilla FNF engine and add some more features and improvments.
+* As a protest against FNF v0.3.2 .
+  * I made this in response to FNF v0.3.2 (the Weekend 1 update), which introduced highly violent and graphic cutscenes where my favorite character, Boyfriend, is killed.
+These changes significantly alter the tone and experience of the game in a way that many Boyfriend fans, including myself, find upsetting.
+  * The purpose of this "fork" is to remove the violent and graphic cutscenes introduced in FNF v0.3.2 and to restore Boyfriend and other narrative elements that were negatively impacted.

 ### Why Go?